On This Day In Judy Garland’s Life And Career – April 4

 April 4, 1940: Work on Strike Up The Band continued with a rehearsal of the “Our Love Affair” number.
 Time called: 10:00 a.m.; dismissed: 3:45 p.m.

 There’s little information about Judy’s New York trip.
-Amazingly, Judy had an extended period of inactivity at MGM, having just completed Ziegfeld Girl in March with no noted work on the upcoming production of Life Begins For Andy Hardy until May.
+Amazingly, Judy had an extended period of inactivity at MGM, having just completed Ziegfeld Girl in March, with no noted work on the upcoming production of Life Begins For Andy Hardy until May.

-Listen to, and download, Judy’s segment here:
+Listen to Judy’s segment here:

 Check out the CD set “Judy Garland Sings Harold Arlen” here.

-April 4, 1942: For Me And My Gal filming consisted of scenes on the “Interior Bijou” set, noted as the “tramp act” (Gene Kelly’s dance which was his debut dance in films) and the “Doll Shop” number.
+April 4, 1942: For Me and My Gal filming consisted of scenes on the “Interior Bijou” set, noted as the “tramp act” (Gene Kelly’s dance, which was his debut dance in films) and the “Doll Shop” number.
 Time called 1 p.m.; dismissed: 6 p.m.
-Pressed on this date was the playback disc for “After You’ve Gone” which Judy pre-recorded on March 24, 1942, and filmed in late April.
+Pressed on this date was the playback disc for “After You’ve Gone,” which Judy pre-recorded on March 24, 1942, and filmed in late April.

 23a